Tous les articles et traductions

 By Charlene Houston

 In a recent media article, the Mayor of Cape Town’s spokesperson stated that the City intends to establish a Khoisan village in Hout Bay’s Hangberg fishing village, as a way of building an inclusive city.
-In the past, similar announcements have been made in the context of boosting tourism in the (...)
+In the past, similar announcements have been made in the context of boosting tourism in (...)

 , by Other News